DIRECTORS' REPORT AND MANAGEMENT DISCUSSION AND ANALYSIS

 PARTICULARS OF REMUNERATION

 Disclosure of the ratio of the remuneration of each Director to the median employee'sremuneration and other requisite details pursuant to Section 197(12) of the Companies Act2013 (Act) read with Rule 5 (1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended is annexed to this Report as Annexure 'E'.Further Particulars of Employees pursuant to Rule 5(2) & (3) of the above Rules formpart of this Report.
 However in terms of provisions of Section 136 of the said Act theReport and Accounts are being sent to all the Members of the Company and others entitledthereto excluding the said particulars of employees.
-The said information is availablefor inspection at the Registered Office of the Company during business hours on workingdays of the Company upto the forthcoming AGM.
+The said information is availablefor inspection at the Registered Office of the Company during business hours on workingdays of the Company up to the forthcoming Annual General Meeting.
 Any Member interested inobtaining such particulars may write to the Company Secretary.

 DIRECTORS' RESPONSIBILITY STATEMENT

 As required under Section 134(3)(c) of the Companies Act 2013 your Directors statethat:-

 (a) in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

 (b) the accounting policies have been selected and applied consistently and judgmentsand estimates made are reasonable and prudent so as to give a true and fair view of thestate of affairs of the Company at the end of the Financial Year and of the profit andloss of the Company for that period;

 (c) proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the said Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;